Merchifies.com

 • They are escape artists: If there's a way out of the yard, their nose will find it.

 A Beagle isn't for a passive owner.
 They require patience, training, and a sense of humor.
-For the right person, these challenges are part of their charm.
+For the right person, these challenges are part of their charm and don't negatively impact Beagle lifespan when properly managed.

-What's your experience?
+What's your experience with Beagle lifespan?
 Share your Beagle's age and your best tips for a long life in the comments below!
 And if you ever have a health concern, your first call should always be to a trusted veterinarian.